Disciplinary Rules & Procedures

 4.3 CDC Hearing Officer

-Based upon the documents and things filed during the course of the investigation or proceeding, the Hearing Officer will make a preliminary determination of the need for sanctions, as outlined below.
+Based on the documents and things filed during the investigation or proceeding, the Hearing Officer will make a preliminary determination of the need for sanctions, as outlined below.
 The Hearing Officer will then present a written summary of findings and a recommendation for sanctions, dismissal, or further action to the CDC.

 The Hearing Officer shall be the point person for all matters and communications related to the proceeding or investigation assigned to him or her.

-In the case of a Motion for Reconsideration, as set forth in Section 11, below, the CDC Chair shall appoint a different Hearing Officer to hear the Motion for Reconsideration.
+In the case of a Motion for Reconsideration, as outlined in Section 11, below, the CDC Chair shall appoint a different Hearing Officer to hear the Motion for Reconsideration.

 4.4 Conflicts of Interest